Great Escape Theatres: Company history

-A statement on the company's website noted that they focused on mid-size market areas consisting of populations between 100,000 and 400,000 people.
+In a previously noted statement on the company's website, Great Escape Theatre locations were chosen based on population size, with preferred locations being identified as "mid-size" market areas consisting of populations between 100,000 and 400,000 people.

 Great Escape Theatres was sold to Regal Cinemas for approximately $91m in December 2012.

 The company operated 305 screens at 26 locations.
 Thirty-eight additional screens were planned for construction in 2009 and 2010.
 The chain employed a workforce of over 500 people.

-The location in Fenton, Missouri, won Best Theater in the St. Louis, Missouri area in the July 2009 issue of St. Louis Magazine.
+The location in Fenton Missouri, won Best Theatre in the St. Louis, Missouri area in the July 2009 issue of St. Louis Magazine.

 A location opened in Simpsonville, South Carolina, in early 2010 and Dickson City, Pennsylvania, in late 2010.

 Management

 The following individuals composed the operating team for Great Escape Theatres.